Proverbs 10:10 – The Talker

 He may deny it to himself, saying, “Oh we’re just friends.
 We have so much in common.
 She understands my complaints”.
 These are all excuses meant to deny the reality that every man knows in the back of his mind – that the relationship might turn sexual.

-The main point is that men and women cannot be friends.
+The main point is that men and women simply cannot be “just friends”.
 Not in the truest sense.
 Not in the ways that women are friends with women and men are friends with men.
-Same sex friendships will always go deeper than intersex friendships.
-Intersex friendships terminate at sex.
-It is very difficult to resist the pull of those relationships to turn sexual.

-I Would encourage you to not have close relationships with other women who are not your wife.
+I would encourage you to not have close relationships with other women who are not your wife.

-I Also understand that as Christians we have a familial relationship within the church body where men and women interact.
-I would encourage you to keep these relationships on a Spiritual level.
 Do not make close friends with women even at your church.
 Plenty of affairs have begun at a church.

 And how often do people mistake emotion for spirituality?
 Very often.